Ingeborg Euler: Life

-True to her belief in sharing her views, in 1948 Ingeborg Euler addressed a letter to the allied military commanders controlling Berlin.
-She was promptly arrested and detained in a Soviet administered jail in East Berlin.
-Here she was accused of espionage.
+True to her belief in sharing her views, in 1948, Ingeborg Euler addressed a letter to the allied military commanders controlling Berlin.
+She was promptly arrested and detained in a Soviet administered jail in East Berlin and accused of espionage.
 It was only through the energetic persistence of her mother, who was able to call upon backing from prominent celebrities in good standing with the Soviet authorities, including Johannes R. Becher, Gustav von Wangenheim and Günther Weisenborn, that after eleven days she was released and unceremoniously flown out of the city, ending up in Frankfurt am Main, which was in the western part of occupied Germany and a principal administrative base for the United States occupation zone.
 She quickly moved on to Munich, also in the American zone, which is where she now built a new life.

 It was in Munich that she met Thomas Gnielka.
 He set her lyrics to music and accompanied her on the piano when she appeared as a young cabaret artiste in the Simpl quarter of Munich, as often as not performing together in exchange for no more than a hot dinner.
 The two of them were married towards the end of 1949.
 Between 1950 and 1962 the marriage produced five recorded children.
 It was therefore as a family of seven that in 1963 they relocated to the Wiesbaden area in connection with Thomas Gnielka's work.

 In October 1949 Euler was introduced to the meetings of Group 47, a prominent circle of writers organised by (and around) Hans Werner Richter.
 The first meeting in which she participated was held in the extreme south of Upper Bavaria at Utting on the shores of the Ammersee (lake).
 At the meeting she presented her Wannsee text ("Ich wollte nach Wannsee fahren") and her poem "Wer war Andreas?" ("Who was Andreas?"), a literary tribute to her fallen childhood sweetheart.
 In 1956 she published her light hearted "Küchengeschichten" ("Rales from the kitchen").
 Euler would later describe 1956 and the years immediately following it as a "very intensive, but also political time" ("sehr intensive, aber auch politische Zeit ") for them both.
 By this time Gnielka had also accepted the invitation, in 1952, to join Group 47.
-He was working during this time as a regional editor on the Wiesbadener Kurier (newspaper), till switching to an equivalent post on the Frankfurter Rundschau in February 1957.
-In 1960 he became a freelance investigative journalist.
-In 1963 he embarked on the investigation for which he would become well known across Germany, unearthing important files for what became known as the second Auschwitz trial, which involved the arrest of the former camp commander, Richard Baer.
-Before and during the trial, which opened on 20 December 1963, Gnielka was able to testify regularly on the dreadful atrocities committed.
+He was working during this time as a regional editor at the Wiesbadener Kurier, until he switched to an equivalent post at the Frankfurter Rundschau in February 1957.
+In 1960, he became a freelance investigative journalist.
+In 1963, he embarked on the investigation for which he would become well known across Germany, unearthing important files for what became known as the second Auschwitz trial, which involved the arrest of the former camp commander, Richard Baer.
+Before and during the trial, which opened on 20 December 1963, Gnielka was able to testify regularly on the atrocities committed.
 However, he was diagnosed with skin cancer in 1963, and in 1965, before being able to complete his contribution to the court proceedings, he died.